madisonthompson27/demographic-based-bioimplant-longevity-estimation/README.md

 	main.py
 		This file hosts the app itself, it is where all of the updates occur.
 This is home to the bpy deployment.

+      	bpyTemplate.py
+		Template file for using variables types to create a custom UI in blender.